ahupowerdns/secfilter/README.md

 ## Thanks to

-This project builds on top of the examples and work by the Chromium developers, including Will Drewry.
+This project builds on top of the examples and work by the Chromium developers, including Kees Cook and Will Drewry.
 The code you find here merely demonstrates their significant contributions to linux security.
 Thanks!